Modelling Sovereign Credit Ratings: Evaluating the Accuracy and Driving Factors using Machine Learning Techniques: Methodology

 where, $v \subseteq x$ represents all the possible $v$ vectors where the non-zero elements are a combination of the non-zero elements in $x$, $f_x(v\backslash i)$ is the model output of the original model with the $i^{th}$ element of $v$ set to zero, and $|v|$ gives the total number of non-zero elements in $v$ \citep{Lundberg_2017}.
 The SHAP values are now given by the solution to Equation \ref{eq:SHAPhpi} that satisfies

 where $S$ represent the set of non-zero indices in $v$.
 This constraint ensures that the SHAP values do not violate the consistency and/or the local accuracy properties, for more information see \cite{Lundberg_2017}.
-Thus, in the end, we get a specific contribution of each explanatory variable to the prediction for every individual observation considered.
-As the OL model allows for easy interpretation through its coefficients, this method is only used for the MLP and CART.
+Thus, in the end, we get a specific contribution of each explanatory variable to the prediction of the credit rating for every individual observation considered.
+As the OL model allows for easy interpretation through its coefficients, this method is used for the MLP, CART, SVM, and NB.
 For the SHAP values Python's SHAP package is used \citep{Lundberg_2017}.